 The walls of corridors surrounding the sanctum are full of stories.
 Now, most Hindu Temples have sculptures carved all around them.
 What makes this temple special is the fact that panels on the left walls depict the stories of Vishnu, whose home this temple is.
-On the other hand, stories of right wall depict the parallel stories from the life of King Nandivarman who is credited with building this temple.
+On the other hand, the stories on the right wall depict parallel stories from the life of King Nandivarman who is credited with building this temple.

 This juxtaposition of parallels between the stories of Vishnu and the King makes these sculptures interesting.

 24 sculpted panels tell the Krishna Katha.
 There are Ganga & Yamuna on walls.
 Some interesting stories include the inclusion of temple architecture on the walls, of traders from far and wide indicating the trade connections of Kanchipuram in the good old days.

 Sculptures are not in great shape.
 It does not look like they faced any vandalism, but the stone has started eroding with time.
 I hope some kind of conservation can be taken up to preserve these stories.

 Tapering pillars with their base carved in the shape of a sitting lion are the hallmark of Pallava architecture in Tamil Nadu.
 You see them almost everywhere in Kanchipuram too, for it was the capital of Pallavas for a long time.

 At this temple, these pillars in a neat clean row, stand out.
 Like I said before, standing in front of the sculpted walls, they look like guarding the stories.
 The visual they present is stunning.
 As this temple is not really crowded, you do get to see them without anyone blocking the view.